Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/Shadows-in-URP.md

 # Shadows in the Universal Render Pipeline

-The Universal Render Pipeline’s [Lights](light-component.md) can cast shadows from one GameObject onto another.
-They emphasize the position and scale of GameObjects, which adds a degree of depth and realism to a Scene that could otherwise look flat.
+This section contains information on how shadows are implemented in URP.

+For more general information on how shadows work in Unity, see the [Shadows](https://docs.unity3d.com/2020.2/Documentation/Manual/Shadows.html) page.

-## Shadow map resolution
+## Shadow maps in URP

-The resolution of a Light’s shadow map determines the size of its shadow maps.
-The larger the shadow map, the more precise the shadows can be, and the better the Universal Render Pipeline can capture small details in the shadow casting geometry.
-Rendering shadow maps at higher resolutions make them look sharper.

-The number of shadow maps Universal RP renders per Light depends on the **Type** of the Light:
+In URP, the number of shadow maps per Light depends on the type of the Light:

+* A Directional Light renders one shadow map per cascade.
+Set the cascade count for a Directional Light in the **Shadows** section in the [Universal Render Pipeline Asset](universalrp-asset.md#shadows).
-- A Spot Light renders one shadow map.
+* A Spot Light renders one shadow map.
-- A Point Light renders six shadow maps (the number of faces in a cubemap).
+* A Point Light renders six shadow maps (the number of faces in a cubemap).
-- A Directional Light renders one shadow map per cascade.
-Set the cascade count of Directional Lights from the [Universal Render Pipeline Asset](universalrp-asset.md) of your project.

-Universal RP will try to use the best resolution according to the number of shadow maps that are needed in the scene, and the size of the shadow atlases.
+URP determines resolutions for specific shadow maps depending on the number of the shadow maps that are required in the Scene, and the following settings in the [URP Asset](universalrp-asset.md#lighting):

+* **Lighting** > **Main Light** > **Shadow Resolution**.

+* **Lighting** > **Additional Lights** > **Shadow Atlas Resolution**.

 ## Shadow atlases

+URP uses two shadow map atlases to render all real-time shadows in a frame:

-Universal RP renders all real-time shadows for a frame using one common shadow map atlas for all punctual light shadows (i.e shadows for Spot Lights and Point Lights), and an other shadow map atlas for Directional Light shadows.
+* One shadow map atlas for all Spot Light and Point Light shadows.

+* One shadow map atlas for Directional Light shadows.

-Set the size of these atlases in your Unity Project’s [Universal Render Pipeline Asset](universalrp-asset.md).
+Set the size of these atlases in your the following settings in the [URP Asset](universalrp-asset.md#lighting):

+* **Lighting** > **Main Light** > **Shadow Resolution**.

+* **Lighting** > **Additional Lights** > **Shadow Atlas Resolution**.

 The atlas size determines the maximum resolution of shadows in your Scene.

 For example, an atlas of size 1024 x 1024 can fit:

-- Four shadow maps of 512 x 512 pixels.
+* Four shadow maps of 512 x 512 pixels.

-- Sixteen shadow maps of 256 x 256 pixels.
+* Sixteen shadow maps of 256 x 256 pixels.

-### Matching shadow atlas resolution to Built-In RP settings
+### Matching shadow atlas resolution to Built-In Render Pipeline settings

-In projects that used the **Built-In Render Pipeline**, you controlled shadow maps resolution by selecting a shadow resolution level ("Low", "Medium", "High", "Very High") in your project's Quality Settings.
-For each shadow map, Unity then decided which resolution to actually use, based on the algorithm explained in the [Built-In RP Manual Page about Shadow Mapping](https://docs.unity3d.com/Manual/shadow-mapping.html).
-You could then inspect in the [Frame Debugger](https://docs.unity3d.com/Manual/FrameDebugger.html) the resolution actually used for a specific shadow map.
+In projects that use the **Built-In Render Pipeline**, you control shadow map resolution by selecting a shadow resolution level (Low, Medium, High, Very High) in the project's Quality Settings.
+For each shadow map, Unity determines which resolution to use, based on the algorithm described on the page [Shadow Mapping](https://docs.unity3d.com/Manual/shadow-mapping.html).
+You can use the [Frame Debugger](https://docs.unity3d.com/Manual/FrameDebugger.html) to see the resolution that Unity uses for a specific shadow map.

-In **Universal Render Pipeline**, you specify the resolution of the Shadow Atlases.
-Therefore you can control the amount of video memory your application will allocate for shadows.
+In **Universal Render Pipeline**, you specify the resolution of the shadow map atlases.
+This lets you control the amount of video memory your application allocates for shadows.

-If you want to make sure that the resolution Universal RP uses for a specific punctual light shadow in your project, will not go under a specific value: Consider the number of shadow maps required in the scene, and select a big enough shadow atlas resolution.
+To ensure that the resolution that URP uses for a specific Point or Spot Light shadow is not less than a specific value, consider the number of shadow maps required in the scene, and select a big enough shadow atlas resolution.

-For example: if your scene has four Spot Lights and one Point light ; and you want each shadow map resolution to be at least 256x256.
+Consider the following example: a Scene has four Spot Lights and one Point light, and each shadow map resolution must be at least 256x256.
-Your scene needs to render ten shadow maps (one for each Spot Light, and six for the Point Light), each with resolution 256x256.
+* In this case, Unity needs to render ten shadow maps (one for each Spot Light, and six for the Point Light), each with resolution 256x256.
-Using a shadow atlas of size 512x512 would not be enough, because it can contain only four maps of size 256x256.
-Therefore, you should use a shadow atlas of size 1024x1024, that can contain up to sixteen maps of size 256x256.
+* A shadow atlas of size 512x512 is not enough, because it can contain only four maps of size 256x256.
+* A shadow atlas of size 1024x1024 is big enough, it can contain up to 16 maps of size 256x256.

-## Shadow Bias
+## Shadow bias

-Shadow maps are essentially textures projected from the point of view of the Light.
-Universal RP uses a bias in the projection so that the shadow casting geometry does not self-shadow itself.
+Shadow maps are textures projected from the point of view of the Light.
+URP uses a bias in the projection so that the shadow casting geometry does not self-shadow itself.

-In Universal RP, each individual Light component controls its own shadow biasing using the following parameters:
+In URP, set the shadow bias values for each individual Light component using the following properties (**Light** > **Shadow Type** > **Realtime Shadows**):

 - **Depth Bias**
 - **Normal Bias**
 - **Near Plane**

-Find these settings under the **Shadows** section.
-If properties are not visible, change the Bias setting from "Use Pipeline Settings" to "Custom" to expose them.

-Using high shadow bias values may result in light "leaking" through Meshes.
-This is where there is a visible gap between the shadow and its caster, and leads to shadow shapes that do not accurately represent their casters.

-## Performance

-Here are some example of frame times (observed with SRP package revision 78d514f756c and Unity 2020.2.0b):
-- Impact of adding a Point Light with hard shadows at position (2, 1, 1) to [Universal RP Project Template](https://docs.unity3d.com/Manual/ProjectTemplates.html) scene on Galaxy S20+:                        +1.9ms (total frame time 22.2ms)
-- Impact of adding a Point Light with hard shadows at position (2, 1, 1) to [Universal RP Project Template](https://docs.unity3d.com/Manual/ProjectTemplates.html) scene on PC - GeForce RTX 2080 Ti (Full HD): +0.1ms (total frame time 16.6ms)
+To see the Depth and Normal bias properties, set the Bias property to Custom.